 I believe surgical and hormonal transition is the right choice for some people.
 But I don't believe it is for everyone.

-If we take a group of men who request sex change, a line needs to be drawn across that group, into some people who are suitable to have it done, and some who are not.
+If we take a group of people assigned male who request sex change surgery, a line needs to be drawn across that group, into some people who are suitable to have it, and some who are not.
 If we draw that line strictly, fewer operations will be performed.
 Only those who are absolutely suitable will have the surgery, and detransitions will be fewer, but some people who yearn for transition (and might be fine afterwards) will be denied it.

 If we draw that line more permissively, more operations will be performed.
 Fewer people will be denied transition, but here is the most important point.
 Inevitably, some people will transition who will come to regret that decision.

 There is a very important discussion to be had on exactly where that line should be drawn, and what criteria are used to judge who falls on either side of it; including how old you need to be to make the decision rationally about whether or not to try to cross it.
 See this article for a more detailed discussion of one way this might be handled.

 I wish you all a wonderful 2014.

 Addendum: 26th January 2014

 My thanks to Laura who drew my attention to Don Ennis, who transitioned and detransitioned within a very short time, citing a case of transient global amnesia as his reason.
 Ennis' case has not been widely reported in the media, perhaps because he is himself a senior figure at ABC News.
 However, there is no shortage of scornful articles about him out there, and I must admit his excuse sounds pretty flimsy to me.

 We remove and rotate stories and that one was old and we get new stories frequently so the site is being changed to accommodate new stories.
 It will not return to the site.

 I have worked with hundreds of regretful transgender people he was just one.